What are the Barriers to Project Implementation?

 You still see a lot of this from customers: “How can you expect to come in here and solve our problems when you don’t have any experience in our business?
 That may be a purely defensive posture.
-One of the messages often underlying that question is, “Once the project is complete, jobs will be lost, etc. You have to be able to answer that in your project plan.
+One of the messages often underlying that question is, “Once the project is complete, jobs will be lost, etc. You have to have the project management skills to answer that in your project plan.
 Also see “biases” and “resistance to change”.
+Communicate.

 10. Political Barriers

 The last of the barriers to project implementation we will discuss is political barriers.
 You lack support from critical areas/functions.
 Maybe people are unwilling to step forward for various reasons.
 What’s the company culture like?
 Are they historically proactive or reactive?
 What are their real motives for seeking you out?